Pigeon aux Raisins à la Mode de Flandres (Classical Edition)

 Tips & Tricks

-If the sauce is too thick after adding the liver: Thin it with a splash of the grape canning liquid instead of plain stock.
-This adds a hint of extra sweetness that complements the dish perfectly.
+If the sauce is too thick: Thin it with a splash of the reserved grape syrup or a little stock.
+The syrup adds a hint of extra sweetness that complements the dish perfectly.

 If you don't have rice flour: Use cornstarch instead—it also creates a glossy finish.
 Mix 1 tablespoon cornstarch with 2 tablespoons cold water and add it the same way.
 Avoid wheat flour, which makes the sauce cloudy and heavy.